dgrnbrg/spiral/README.md

 pool's buffer.

 The Beauty Router should be flexible enough to solve most QoS problems; nevertheless, Pull Requests are welcome to improve the functionality!

+## Comparison with Pedestal

+At first glance, Async Ring and Pedestal seem very similar--they're both frameworks for building asynchronous HTTP applications using a slightly modified Ring API.
+In this section, we'll look at some of the differences between Pedestal and Async Ring.

+1. Concurrency mechanism: in Pedestal, you write pure functions for each request lifecycle state transition, and the Pedestal server schedules these function for you.
+In
+Async Ring, you write core.async code, so the control flow of your handler is exactly how you write it.
+In other words, you can using `<!` and `>!` to block wherever you want.
+1. Performance: Pedestal and Async Ring both allow for many more connections than threads, thus enabling many more concurrenct connections that Ring.
+1. Composition: in Pedestal, interceptors are placed in a queue for executor.
+This allows for interceptions to know the entire queue of execution as it stands, at the expense of always encoding the request processing as a queue.
+In Async Ring, handlers are only identified by their input channel.
+Thus, Async Ring handlers cannot automatically know what other executors are in the execution pipeline.
+On the other hand, Async Ring handlers can express more complex worker-pool and dynamically routed topologies in a single expression, rather than requiring dynamic interceptor middleware.
+1. Chaining behavior: in Pedestal, the interceptor framework handles chaining behavior, which allows for greater programmatic insight and control.
+In Async Ring, function composition handles chaining behavior, just like in regular Ring.
+1. Compatibility with Ring: in Pedestal, you must either port your Ring middlewares, or deal with the fact that they cannot be paused or migrate threads.
+In Async Ring, all existing Ring middleware is supported.

 ## License